Vitols999/QMS-WIKI/DocFaqMaps.md

 * QMapShack supports the use of raster maps via VRT files.
 These files can be created with the `GDALBuildVRT` tool and can also be accessed from within QMapShack.
-Doing so leads for the above mentioned maps to an error message indicating that georeference data can't be found within the MAP files.
+Doing so leads for the above-mentioned maps to an error message indicating that georeference data can't be found within the MAP files.

 * To make the raster map usable for QMapShack the following procedure (described for a Windows installation) can be used: